Welcome to The Amish of Ethridge. Home of the largest Amish community in the Southern United States!

 We love to see people come to see the Amish community in Ethridge, Tennessee!
 This website gives visitors the best information available to plan their vacation to Lawrence County, Tennessee!
-There are many things to do here, and we want to tell you every detail so you can design your trip how you want.
+There are many things to do here, and we want to tell you every detail from places to stay, where to eat, and things to do so you can design your trip how you want.
 We are so happy to share our lovely agricultural lands and towns with you!
 We want to give you our best advice so you can build the Amish Adventure you will remember!
 Use the list below and the menu above to make selections.
 There are hundreds of pages in this website so take your time and look around.
 We suggest the laptop or desktop version to be the best viewing experience but we are mobile responsive.
 Page load times are sometimes slow because we want to show you as many photos as possible.
 So let's start your Amish Adventure by continuing down this page!

 The division of old order Amish in Ethridge is the Swartzentruber.
 The Swartzentruber line is said to be the most conservative of the Amish in the United States.
 There are Amish who are a little more open to us "English" and allow tours to stop by and see their farms.
 We want you to have the best experience when visiting the Amish of Ethridge in Lawrence and Giles counties!
 We want you to have options to see other beautiful places of interest in Amish country!
 Of course everywhere that has Amish people is called Amish Country locally so we continue this practice.